pact-foundation/pact-jvm/provider/maven/README.md

 ## Publishing to an authenticated pact broker

 For an authenticated pact broker, you can pass in the credentials with the `pactBrokerUsername` and `pactBrokerPassword` properties.
-Currently it only supports basic authentication.
+Currently, it only supports basic authentication or a bearer token.

 For example: